 The main difference between the two plans is that the Musician plan has unlimited song uploads for 1 artist, while the Musician Plus gives you unlimited uploads for 2 artists and the ability to set a release date.

-In my opinion, these are the only plans that you will want to consider as an individual artist, band, or musician – the Label plan is really just overkill.
+In my opinion, these are the only plans that you will want to consider as an individual artist, band, or musician – the Ultimate plan is really just overkill for individual artists/bands.

 And between these 2 plans, I would honestly recommend the Musician plus plan more because I think the ability to set a specific release date and time is critically important to a successful music release strategy.